jim0607/Leetcode/README.md

 hq store (how many moves left, node); # seen[i] means that we can arrive at node i and have seen[i] moves left; if movesLeft > insertNumber: heappush

 ## [A*](/)
 752. Open the Lock; 1263.
 Minimum Moves to Move a Box to Their Target Location; 864.
 Shortest Path to Get All Keys; 433.
-Minimum Genetic Mutation
+Minimum Genetic Mutation; 1091.
+Shortest Path in Binary Matrix

 ### [Floyd-Warshall](/)